sychus/CodeReviewMCP/README.md

 #### Supported CLIs
 - If only Claude CLI is installed, it will use Claude.
 - If only Gemini CLI is installed, it will use Gemini.
+- If only Codex CLI is installed, it will use Codex.
-- If both are installed, you will be prompted to choose.
+- If multiple CLIs are installed, you will be prompted to choose.

 ## 📋 How It Works